-The inaugural Pluralsight LIVE is fast approaching (September 19-21), and to mark the remaining time, I decided to build a dedicated clock.
+To mark the days until Pluralsight LIVE 2017, I decided to build a dedicated clock.
 To embrace the maker and IoT spirit that Pluralsight LIVE celebrates, I realized a Raspberry Pi would be the perfect realization of my idea.
 The current model RP3 is readily available from online and physical stores, and it is inexpensive as well.

-The clock will count down to the start of the Pluralsight LIVE event at 8am on September 19, 2017, but can be adjusted to any date and time you’d like.
+The clock counted down to the start of the Pluralsight LIVE event at 8am on September 19, 2017, but can be adjusted to any date and time you’d like.

 To complete the steps in this guide, you will need the following hardware and software:

 The first step, before we get to the code, is to install and configure the touchscreen.
 The official Raspberry Pi touchscreen can be mounted directly to a Raspberry Pi 2 or 3 with the included kit.
 This makes for a neat compact unit.

 But before you mount the screen, you need to make sure the RP3 is updated with the right packages to use the screen.

 Run the following commands in the Raspbian command prompt to get your RP up to date: